realandrew/base-html5-template/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its GNU v3 License.
+By contributing, you agree that your contributions will be licensed under its LGPL-3.0 license.